stakater/stakater-docs/docs/content/sre/backup-restore/velero-cli.md

 # Velero CLI setup

-For velero related tasks/sample.
-It's better to setup the velero CLI.
-It can perform various task against the velero server deployed on the cluster.
+For Velero related tasks/sample.
+It's better to setup the Velero CLI.
+It can perform various task against the Velero server deployed on the cluster.

 Download the appropraite release from here https://github.com/vmware-tanzu/velero/releases and then follow the steps: